 Defendant’s deposition shall be taken by Click or tap to enter a date..

-Motions to amend the pleadings, including the commencement of a third party action, shall be filed by Click or tap to enter a date.(no later than 90 days following the Scheduling and Discovery conference).
+Motions to amend the pleadings, including the commencement of a third-party action, shall be filed by Click or tap to enter a date.(no later than 90 days following the Scheduling and Discovery conference).

 Expert witnesses shall be disclosed, along with a written report prepared and signed by the witness pursuant to Federal Rule of Civil Procedure 26(a)(2), as follows: